solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ?>
 ```

 Congratulations.
-You successfully created an SSL-secured connection with Flexible Server, created a table (DDL), and performed CRUD operations against that table (DML).
+An SSL-secured connection with Flexible Server was demostrated, a table created (DDL), and some CRUD operations performed against that table (DML).